DavidFW1960/bom_forecast/README.md

 - sensor.py

 ## HACS Support
+This integration is now part of the default HACS store.
+You should not need to add it manually.
 Add this Integration to HACS repo is https://github.com/DavidFW1960/bom_forecast

 ## Configuration
 Either install the package [weather.yaml](https://github.com/DavidFW1960/bom_forecast/blob/master/weather.yaml) (see below under alternate installation)